 It’s not the most venomous snake, but its aggression and speed make it the stuff of nightmares.
 Few animals inspire such immediate terror.

-18. King Cobra – ruler of snakes
+18. King Cobra – Ruler of Snakes

 A king cobra with dark scales and a distinctive banded yellow neck lifts its hooded head in a defensive posture in a dry grassy field.